-PRIVATE HI PRIVATE HIRE Section Offence Maximum Penalty 50(1) Failure to present a PH vehicle for inspection, as required Level 3 (by virtue of s76) 50(2) Failure to inform the Authority where the PH vehicle is stored, if requested.
-Level 3 (by virtue of s76) 50(3) Failure to report an accident to the Authority Level 3 (by virtue of s76)

-P 50(4) Failure to produce the PH vehicle licence and an insurance certificate Level 3 (by virtue of s76) 53(3) Failure to produce a PH drivers licence Level 3 (by virtue of s76) 54(2) Failure to wear a PH driver's badge.
-Level 3 (by virtue of s76) 56(2) Failure by a PH operator to keep records of bookings.
+50(1) Failure to present a PH vehicle for inspection, as required Level 3 (by virtue of s76) 50(2) Failure to inform the Authority where the PH vehicle is stored, if requested.
+Level 3 (by virtue of s76) 50(3) Failure to report an accident to the Authority Level 3 (by virtue of s76) 50(4) Failure to produce the PH vehicle licence and an insurance certificate Level 3 (by virtue of s76) 53(3) Failure to produce a PH drivers licence Level 3 (by virtue of s76) 53A(9) Failure to return driver's licence and badge after ceasing to be in force for immigration reasons Level 3 and a daily penalty of £10 for each day of non-compliance after conviction 54(2) Failure to wear a PH driver's badge.
+Level 3 (by virtue of s76) 55ZA(8) Failure to return operator's licence after ceasing to be in force for immigration reasons Level 3 and a daily penalty of £10 for each day of non-compliance after conviction 55B Subcontracting to a PH Operator knowing that the subcontractor will use an unlicensed vehicle or driver Level 3 (by virtue of s76) 56(2) Failure by a PH operator to keep records of bookings.
 Level 3 (by virtue of s76) 56(3) Failure by a PH operator to keep records of PH vehicles operated by him.
 Level 3 (by virtue of s76) 56(4) Failure to produce a PH operator's licence on request.
 Level 3 (by virtue of s76) 57 Making a false statement or withholding information to obtain a PH driver or operator licence.
 Level 3 (by virtue of s76) 58(2) Failure to return a plate after notice given following expiry, revocation or suspension of a PH vehicle licence.
 Level 3 + fine of £10/day 61(2) Failure to surrender a driver's licence after suspension, revocation or refusal to renew.
 Level 3 (by virtue of s76) 67 Charging more than the meter fare when HC used as private hire vehicle Level 3 (by virtue of s76) 69 Unnecessarily prolonging a journey.
 Level 3 (by virtue of s76) 71 Interfering with a taximeter.
 Level 3 (by virtue of s76) 73(1)(a) Obstruction of an Officer or Constable Level 3 (by virtue of s76) 73(1)(b) Failure to comply with a requirement of an authorised officer or constable.
 Level 3 (by virtue of s76) 73(1)(c) Failure to give information or assistance to an authorised officer or constable.
 Level 3 (by virtue of s76) 73(2) Making a false statement when providing information Level 3 (by virtue of s76